hanfak/topics-to-learn/general-paradigms/programming-types/oop-design/clean-code/CLEAN/cohesion.md

   - Ideally, a cohesive module is one where all the parts should be packaged together,
     - because breaking them into smaller pieces would require coupling the parts together via calls between modules to achieve useful results
   - Attempting to divide a cohesive module would only result in increased coupling and decreased readability
-- Can lead to lots of dependencies when there are lots of small modules needing gto communicate, hard to understand and follow flow
+- Can lead to lots of dependencies when there are lots of small modules needing to communicate, hard to understand and follow flow
 - Hard to measure
 - If module A has functionality which can be split off to another module B is this correct ?
   - Can lead to high coupling, as the Module B will be dependent on Module A to complete the work